nmajorov/expense-app-backend/README.md

 ## Creating a native executable

+**At the moment it's only working with madrel or graalvm version 21.3!!!**

 You can create a native executable using: `./mvnw package -Pnative`.

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.